TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

-Here are the calls to integrate in your dApp through a payload request for signature (both examples available on https://talao.co):
+Here are the calls to integrate in your dApp through a payload request for signature (both Verifiers are available on https://talao.co):

 Example of an Over13 check   :

 * verifier id : tuaitvcrkl
 * verifier secret : d461d33c-550f-11ed-90f5-0a1628958560